Grace Upon Grace

 (Luther, 72–73)

 Grace and peace to you on this Reformation Day!
 And semper reformanda, too.
-(Semper Reformanda being a part of a longer Latin phrase, the gist of which insinuates that the church is “always being reformed,” and in need of reforming.
+(Semper Reformanda is part of a longer Latin phrase, the gist of which insinuates that the church is “always being reformed” and in need of reforming.
 Kevin DeYoung has a good article all about this over on The Gospel Coalition.)

 Works cited: